machinalis/featureforge/docs/experimentation.rst

     def extender(config):
         """
-        Receives a copy of the the experiment configuration before attempting to book, and returns it modifies with the extra details desired.
+        Receives a copy of the the experiment configuration before attempting to book, and returns it modified with the extra details desired.
         """
         # whatever you want, for instance: